Society-for-Internet-Blaseball-Research/sibr.dev/_pages/projects.md

 permalink: /projects
 excerpt: The project directory for SIBR
 ---
+The following projects are hosted on the SIBR servers or use other resources provided by SIBR:

 {% assign projects = site.projects | sort: 'name' %}
 {% for project in projects %}